jncox/karbon/karbon/karbon.rst

 What are the key things you should know about **Nutanix Karbon**?

+- Karbon is a great use case for internal development, CI/CD, digital transformation or application modernization initiatives

 - The primary benefit of Karbon is reduced CapEX and OpEX of managing and operating Kubernetes environments, reducing learning curve and enabling DevOps/ITOps teams to quickly support their development teams to start deploying containerized workloads.